hannibunny/mlbook/ml/transformer/attention.md

 For this type of sequential data, Machine Learning algorithms should learn models, which regard not only individual feature vectors, but also contextual information.
 For example [Recurrent Networks (RNN)](../neuralnetworks/02RecurrentNeuralNetworks) are capable to do so.
 In this section more complex ML architectures, suitable for sequential data will be described.
 Some of these architectures integrate RNNs.
 More recent architectures, *Transformers*, model the correlations within sequences not by RNNs but by *Attention*.
 Both, Attention and the integration of Attention in Transformers will be described in this section.

 As already mentioned in section [Recurrent Networks (RNN)](../neuralnetworks/02RecurrentNeuralNetworks), ML algorithms, which take sequential data at their input, either output one element per sequence (many-to-one) or a sequence of elements (many-to-many).
-The latter is the same as sSequence-To-Sequence learning.
+The latter is the same as Sequence-To-Sequence learning.

 Sequence-To-Sequence (Seq2Seq) models ({cite}`cho2014learning`, {cite}`Sutskever2014`) map